nairadithya/website/src/content/blog/one-way-out.md

 Nemik talks about how The Empire works hard to make you forget the concepts of freedom, rebellion and justice, because they're not profitable to their ideologies and prime directive.
 This harkens back to George Orwell' 1984, where Newspeak slowly deleted words that would even inspire or encourage thoughts that could spark rebellion or resistance.

-# Chapter 2: The Cost Of Rebellion
+# The Cost Of Rebellion

 > "I burn my life for a sunset someone else will see."
 >